What Does It Mean to Countersink a Screw? (82° vs 90°)

 Common Mistakes

-Countersinking a screw involves creating a conical hole for the screw head to sit flush with the surface.
-This prevents the screw from sticking out and ensures a smooth finish.
-Avoiding common mistakes like drilling too deep or not deep enough is essential for a proper fit.
+Countersinking a screw involves creating a conical hole so the screw head sits flush with the surface.
+Avoiding mistakes like drilling too deep or using the wrong bit size is essential for a proper fit.

 Incorrect Depth